mikeizbicki/ucr-cs100/assignments/hw/hw0-rshell/README.md

 3. Execute the command.
 This will require using the syscalls `fork`, `execvp`, and `waitpid`.
 You should refer to the man pages for detailed instructions on how to use these functions.
-There is also a [nice tutorial](../../../tutorials/syscalls/README.md) prepared by previous cs100 students.
+There is also a [nice tutorial](../../../tutorials/syscalls/README.md) as well as [video guide](../../../tutorials/syscalls/syscall_vids/README.md) prepared by previous cs100 students.

 4. You must have a special built in command of `exit` which exits your shell.